thenumbernine/hydro-cl-lua/README.md

 - self-gravitation for Euler equations

 TODO:
+- for 2D SRHD, it looks like my W = U.D / prim.rho is drifting from W = 1 / sqrt(1 - prim.v^2)
+- implement eigen-stuff code in SRHD so that PLM can work
+- get curved coordinates working for MHD
+- 2D MHD seems to have nonzero div B ...
+- get curved coordinates to work in EM
 - why when you run Orszag-Tang in the Maxwell simulator does it explode at different random times?
 - get two-fluid EMHD working (currently has nans)
 - add HLL / HLLC solvers